islamicity24/AmazonCity/Mod 14/Guided Lab.md

-Configure the network and security group settings for the gateway.
+21. Configure the network and security group settings for the gateway.

-Next to Network settings, choose Edit, then configure:
+- Next to _Network settings_, choose Edit, then configure:

-VPC: On-Prem-VPC
+  - VPC: On-Prem-VPC
-Subnet: On-Prem-Subnet
+  - Subnet: On-Prem-Subnet
-Auto-assign public IP: Enable
+  - Auto-assign public IP: Enable
-Under Firewall (security groups), choose  Select an existing security group.
+  - Under Firewall (security groups), choose  **Select an existing security group**.
 For Common security groups:

 Select the security group with FileGatewayAccess in the name